Using the File Vault and SharePoint integration

 • If your SharePoint goes down, or moves, or if you rename or move the files on your SharePoint server, they may become disconnected from StratNavApp.com and you will have to reconnect them.

-To upload or link a file, simply:
+To upload or link a file:

 • Go to any Meeting, Insight or Initiative screen in StratNavApp.com.